 iNtuitons was founded to provide an outlet for ideas too "classical," "avant-garde," "experimental,” or otherwise unusual for other groups in the Theatre Arts Council.
 We realize that Penn's competitive, business-oriented spirit has monetized the creative expression that is otherwise so important on college campuses.
 In light of this, we find high ticket prices to be commonplace, and ourselves complacent.

 Going forward, iNtuitons pledges to keep its shows accessible for all.
-We are committed to diverse casts, underrepresented stories, and affordable tickets ($5 or less).
+We are committed to diverse casts, underrepresented stories, and affordable tickets.
 Participating or watching one of our shows should never pose financial hardship.